 Attackers normally embed a malicious file from another site, often in the form of a PHP file or something similar.
 This of course is not the only method, but the most prevalent.
 From a detection and remediation standpoint, these are often fairly straight forward to fix.

 New iFrame Injection Method

-The uniqueness is not in the use of an iFrame tag to embed the content, but rather in how it distributes the malware.
+The uniqueness is not in the implementation of the iframe tag to embed content, but rather in the vector used to distributes the malware.
 You see, the attacker obfuscated the payload inside a PNG file.